BenTaylorPublic/screeps/README.md

 ```
 ### Mid term:
 ```
+Spawns should use an array of strings
+    Needs to be done so I can restructure rooms

 Stage 8 rooms using terminal to feed < stage 8 rooms
     Bank linkers will unload terminals when > a constant